What is Black Scholes model?

-It gives a closed-form price for calls & puts.
-It lets you eyeball whether an option looks rich or cheap before trading.
+A Black Scholes calculator gives you a closed-form price for calls and puts instantly.
+That lets you eyeball whether an option looks rich or cheap before you place a trade.

 How to use the Black-Scholes tool?